ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

    ssh abc123@galaxy.pawsey.org.au

 Where abc123 is the login name Pawsey gave you.
-In that case that your CSIRO login differers from your Pawsey login, and to avoid having to specify the username each time, you can add the following to your ~/.ssh/config file::
+In that case that your CSIRO login differs from your Pawsey login, and to avoid having to specify the username each time, you can add the following to your ~/.ssh/config file::

    Host *.pawsey.org.au
      User abc123

+If you intend running the ASKAP pipelines
+(see :doc:`../pipelines/DataLocationSelection`), it is best to set up an SSH key for your Pawsey account.
+This will allow you to connect to other Pawsey machines (including hpc-data, which is used within the pipeline scripts) without having to provide a password.
+This can be done by using *ssh-keygen* to create *id_dsa.pub* and *id_dsa* files in your ~/.ssh directory.

 Setting up your account
 -------------------------